Riverside High School (West Virginia): Facilities

 The school premises have a full-service branch of the Kanawha County Public Library, a Pioneer Federal credit union, and facilities operated by Cabin Creek Health Center.

 2019 expansion

-On September 6, 2016, a special state committee voted to close Valley High School in nearby Fayette County and send some of its students to Riverside, which made Riverside a multi-county high school.
+On September 6, 2016, a special state committee voted to close Valley High School in nearby Fayette County and send some of its students to Riverside.
 Starting in August 2019, 135 Fayette County students choose to attend Riverside.